 All sample photos are shot using the Fujifilm X-Pro2.

-When I first unboxed this lens I laughed.
-Honestly I really did.
-Not because it’s cheap, it definitely doesn’t feel cheap with the all metal lens barrel and nice weight.
+When I first unboxed this lens, I laughed.
+Honestly, I really did.
+Not because it’s cheap, but it definitely doesn’t feel cheap with the all-metal lens barrel and nice weight.
 I laughed because whoever assembled the lens had a field day with the contact cement.
-There are little spots of something, I’m assuming cement on the inside of the lens, and when you open the aperture and look inside, you can see the cement all along the edges of the lens.
-Maybe it was someone’s first day on the job, or someone was sick that day, at any rate, it’s pretty bad.
+There are little spots of something, I’m assuming, like cement on the inside of the lens, and when you open the aperture and look inside, you can see the cement all along the edges of the lens.
+Maybe it was someone’s first day on the job, or someone was sick that day; at any rate, it’s pretty bad.

-In terms of image quality, I actually kind of like it.
-It’s a lot like using those old 35mm lenses adapted to a full frame cameras, before they really had computers and advanced ED and aspherical elements to get those corners under control.
-With this lens, the corners and edges are worthless, so it will function better as a micro four thirds lens, unless you don’t mind soft corners.
-I personally don’t.
+In terms of image quality, I actually like it.
+It’s a lot like using those old 35mm lenses adapted to a full-frame camera before they really had computers, advanced ED, and aspherical elements to get those corners under control.
+The corners and edges are worthless with this lens, so it will function better as a micro four-thirds lens unless you don’t mind soft corners.
+I don’t.

-Microcontrast is great, the color and render depth is amazing but the vignetting and barrel distortion are bad.
+Micro contrast is great, and the color and render depth is amazing, but the vignetting and barrel distortion are bad.
 Corner and edge performance is abysmal.

-In terms of build quality, the lens feels nice, but don’t let that fool you.
-After only a few days of using the lens, the aperture display ring (the ring that has the aperture tick on it), came loose and could spin freely.
-It feels like it’s on threads because I was able to just twist it and tighten it back up, but now it’s no longer properly aligned so I sort of have to eyeball the aperture.
+The lens feels nice in terms of build quality, but don’t let that fool you.
+After only a few days of using the lens, the aperture display ring (with the aperture tick on it), came loose and could spin freely.
+It feels like it’s on threads because I could just twist it and tighten it back up, but now it’s no longer properly aligned, so I have to eyeball the aperture.

-So that’s that, I feel like it’s a little cheaper than a Rokinon / Samyang lens because their lenses at least go a few months before falling apart.
+So that’s that.
+I feel like it’s a little cheaper than a Rokinon / Samyang lens because their lenses last at least a few months before falling apart.

-Speaking of Rokinon / Samyang who are known for having very random performance between copies, I would assume this lens is the same.
-Considering the interior of my lens was a speckled mess, there is likely no quality control, which means a lot of really crap lenses get sent out.
+Speaking of Rokinon / Samyang, known for having very random performances between copies, I assume this lens is the same.
+Considering the interior of my lens was a speckled mess, it is likely no quality control, which means a lot of really crap lenses get sent out.

 In terms of performance, I feel like I got a decent one.